Trinity Christian School (Fairfax, Virginia): History

 In 1987 the vestry of Truro Anglican Church voted unanimously to found Trinity Christian School, with Dr. J.C.
 Lasmanis named as its first headmaster.
 Trinity opened its doors to a total of forty-one students from first through third grade, each taught by three faculty members in classrooms provided by Truro.

 In 1990 Dr. Jim Beavers took over the reins as headmaster.
 During Mr. Beavers' time in office: a 4th and 5th grade was added, a middle and upper school was established, enrollment greatly increased, and the faculty grew.
 Eventually the school spread to encompass four different campuses in and throughout Fairfax county.

-In 2001 Trinity named a new headmaster, Dr. Todd Williams, and graduated its first senior class.
+In 2001 Trinity named a new head of school, Dr. Todd Williams, and graduated its first senior class, which consisted of three students.
 By this time fifty faculty members served over four hundred students on Trinity's four campuses.
 Although there had been many advantages for the school due to its rapid growth, unity between the different campuses was becoming a problem.
 Shortly after taking office, Dr. Williams made it a top priority to unite all the students onto one main campus.
 After two years of hard fundraising Trinity proudly opened the doors to its new 25-acre campus facility, located in Fairfax off of Braddock Road next to George Mason University.
 The new building included a state-of-the-art computer lab, two custom-made art rooms, a practice gymnasium, and a science lab.
 All classes were moved to the new campus.

 In 2005 Dr. Williams resigned as Trinity's headmaster to accept the vice presidency of Cairn University (then Philadelphia Biblical University).
 After much deliberation, the Trinity Christian board of trustees appointed then-teacher Dr. David Vanderpoel as the school's fourth headmaster.
 Under his leadership, Dr. Vanderpoel oversaw the addition of a second building to the campus to serve the upper school.
 Complete with a gymnasium with bleacher seating for 900, a performing arts stage and adjoining wing, a weight room, and additional science labs made up the building.
 During his tenure, the athletic fields were also converted to turf fields.

 In 2012, Trinity Christian School was awarded accreditation by the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS-CASI), the accreditation division of AdvancED.
 Expansion of the student body continued and in 2019 the school purchased a 29-acre piece of land a mile away on Shirley Gate Road.

 In 2022, Dr. David Vanderpoel announced his intention to retire at the end of the academic year.
-In 2023, after a national search, Trinity Christian School's Board of Trustees appointed Dr. Matt Thomas, then the Executive Director of the Center for School Leadership at Baylor University, as Trinity's next Head of School.
+In 2023, after a national search, Trinity Christian School's Board of Trustees appointed Dr. Matt Thomas, then the executive director of the Center for School Leadership at Baylor University, as Trinity's next Head of School.